-- 1. On steel roof decks, insulation boards must be firmly supported. - 2.
-Insulation boards must be square and make firm, full contact with adjacent panels.
-Gaps between boards must be filled with expanding spray foam. - 3.
-Insulation board joints must be offset at least 300 mm (12"), both for adjacent layers and for adjacent rows; a minus offset tolerance of 50 mm (2") maximum is permissible.
-Insulation offsets are not required for - 1. sloped insulation boards that are generally installed soldiered fashion to adjacent rows. - 2. the first layer of overlay board over heat sensitive insulation, which may be soldiered to facilitate joint taping. - 4.
-Unless specified otherwise by a Tested Assembly or in an engineered specification (see 3.3.3.4.2 Adhesive Applied), the following minimum standards apply to adhesive-applied insulation: - 1.
-The maximum width and length of any adhered insulation panel shall be 1200 mm (4'). - 2.
-The maximum length of any insulation overlay panel shall be 2400 mm (8'). - When Extruded polystyrene insulation is adhered with a two-component low-rise polyurethane foam adhesive, the faces of the insulation board must be roughened by planing to achieve optimal adhesion. - 4.
-Two-component low-rise polyurethane foam adhesive ribbons must be applied - 1. in a Z-pattern, no more than 150 mm (6") from any edge of the board, and spaced no more than 300 mm (12") apart. - 2. to a clean, dry and contaminant-free surface.
+- 1) On steel roof decks, insulation boards must be firmly supported. - 2) Insulation boards should be square and should make firm, full contact with adjacent panels.
+Gaps greater than 6 mm (1/4") around boards must be filled with expanding spray foam. - 3) Insulation board joints must be offset at least 300 mm (12"), both for adjacent layers and for adjacent rows; a minus offset tolerance of 50 mm (2") maximum is permissible (see Figure 7.3).
+Insulation offsets are not required for - 1) sloped insulation boards that are generally installed soldiered fashion to adjacent rows. - 2) the first layer of overlay board over heat sensitive insulation, which may be soldiered to facilitate joint taping.

+See also 8.3.1 General.

+- 4) Unless specified otherwise by a Tested Assembly or in an engineered specification (see 3.3.3.4.2 Adhesive Applied), the following minimum standards apply to adhesive-applied insulation: - 1) The maximum width and length of any adhered insulation panel shall be 1200 mm (4'). - 2) The maximum length of any insulation overlay panel shall be 2400 mm (8'). - 3) When Extruded polystyrene insulation is adhered with a two-component low-rise polyurethane foam adhesive, the faces of the insulation board must be roughened by planing to achieve optimal adhesion. - 4) Two-component low-rise polyurethane foam adhesive ribbons must be applied

-- 3. in ribbon widths specified by the adhesive manufacturer or, in the absence of manufacturer requirements, 19 mm (3/4") wide. - 5.
-Roof system components adhered with two-component low-rise polyurethane foam must be - 1. installed immediately in wet adhesive (before a surface skin develops). - 2. properly placed and weighted in wet adhesive until cured. - 6.
-Hot bitumen used to adhere a roof assembly - must be applied at minimum rates and temperatures based on the type of product, as published by the material manufacturer and in the RoofStar Guarantee Standards for Builtup Roof (BUR) Assemblies. - 2. may be applied on slopes up to 1/2:12 (for steeper slopes, select a different method of securement).
+- 1) in a Z-pattern, no more than 150 mm (6") from any edge of the board, and spaced no more than 300 mm (12") apart. - 2) to a clean, dry and contaminant-free surface. - 3) in ribbon widths specified by the adhesive manufacturer or, in the absence of manufacturer requirements, 19 mm (3/4") wide. - 5) Roof system components adhered with two-component low-rise polyurethane foam must be - 1) installed immediately in wet adhesive (before a surface skin develops). - 2) properly placed and weighted in wet adhesive until cured. - 6) Hot bitumen used to adhere a roof assembly - must be applied at minimum rates and temperatures based on the type of product, as published by the material manufacturer and in the RoofStar Guarantee Standards for Builtup Roof (BUR) Systems. - 2) may be applied on slopes up to 1/2:12 (for steeper slopes, select a different method of securement).